 “My next book.”

 So there I was again, compiling and developing the material for the next book.
-A text about that, in confident self-leadership leading others to lead themselves based on the present situation: you can follow the book’s development here on the blog, and please let me know your thoughts, tips, and topics you relate to.
+A text about confident self-leadership, leading others to lead themselves based on the present situation.
+Some of the content of the new book will be published on the blog, and please let me know your thoughts, tips, and topics you relate to.